htool/emulateSonicHub4mopidy/README.md

-# emulateSonicHub4mopidy
+# SonicHub emulation for Modipy
-Emulate a SonicHub to remote control Mopidy from an MFD.
+Emulate a Lowrance SonicHub to use B&G MFD (like Vulcan/Zeus) as interface for Mopidy